-For 3D components, select the Infinity condition-Total charge (the default) or Asymptotic value at infinity.
-Specify the Total charge Q{tot} (SI unit: C, the default value is 0 C) or Electric potential at infinity V{∞} (SI unit: V, the default value is 0 V).
+For 3D components, select the Infinity condition - Total charge (the default) or Asymptotic value at infinity.
+Specify the Total charge $Q{\text{tot}}$ (SI unit: C; the default value is 0 C) or Electric potential at infinity $V{\infty}$ (SI unit: V; the default value is 0 V).
+If there is an antisymmetric symmetry in the potential field, it acts as an added infinite ground plane with a fixed value of the electric potential.
+The value at infinity is fixed to 0 by the presence of the infinite ground plane, so for this case there is a fixed Zero potential at infinity condition.

-For 2D components, select the Infinity condition-Total charge (the default) or Value at reference distance.
-Specify the Total charge Q{tot} (SI unit: C, the default value is 0 C) or Electric potential at reference distance V{ref} (SI unit: V, the default value is 0 V).
+For 2D components, select the Infinity condition - Total charge (the default) or Value at reference distance.
+Specify the Total charge $Q{\text{tot}}$ (SI unit: C; the default value is 0 C) or Electric potential at reference distance $V{\text{ref}}$ (SI unit: V; the default value is 0 V).
+If there is an antisymmetric symmetry in the potential field, it acts as an added ground line with a fixed value of the electric potential.
+The value at a reference distance is fixed to 0 by the presence of the ground line, so for this case there is a fixed Zero potential at reference distance condition.